SINGAPORE: Nanyang Technological University

 - Transfer students and spring admits, please contact OISP for eligibility

-- Official transcript (given to OISP and uploaded to the NTU online application)
+- Official transcript (uploaded to the NTU online application)

 Fall 2015 or Spring 2016: $TBD